 Just like drivers of motor vehicles on the roadway, bicyclists are required to follow certain rules when sharing the road with other motorists.
 For example, when a biker is riding on a two-lane road, they must keep to the right.
 A bicyclist can migrate over to another lane if they are trying to pass a car, provided that the vehicle is traveling in the same direction.
 When multiple bicyclists are riding on the road, a maximum of two cyclists are permitted to ride alongside one another, save for areas of the road dedicated for bicycle use only.

-Cyclists who are younger than 12 must always wear a helmet when operating their bike, although it is highly advisable for all riders to wear head protection.
+Cyclists who are younger than 12 must always wear a helmet when riding their bike, although it is highly advisable for all riders to wear head protection.
 Bicyclists are required to yield to pedestrians and use hand signals when passing someone on foot.
 A bicyclist may park on the sidewalk, provided that doing so does not interrupt the ability of passersby to move freely on the sidewalk.

 Drivers on the roadway are to afford the same courtesy and care to a bicyclist as they would to operators of other motor vehicles.
 For example, if a driver is trying to pass a bicyclist on the roadway, they must give at least four feet of space and drive cautiously to avoid causing an accident.
-Furthermore, drivers should be careful when opening their car doors to ensure that doing so will not interrupt traffic or cause a roadway hazard.
+Furthermore, drivers should be careful when opening their car doors to ensure that doing so will not interrupt bike traffic or cause a roadway hazard.
 Montgomery County motorists who cause wrecks through negligent actions could be held liable in court by a lawyer representing an injured biker.

 Common Causes of Bicycle Crashes